What happens when you bring together 400-500 of the SEO elite? We found out during last week’s big Seattle search media conference—MozCon.

 For starters, we found out that when you pack that many web geeks into one room, it can easily bring even the most enterprise wifi network to its knees.
 Next time, I’ll be sure to bring my own wireless hotspot.

 But seriously, MozCon is where SEOs come to learn SEO.
 It’s an assimilation of knowledge from the search Illuminati.

 Here are a few key takeaways:

 Joanna Lord from Moz kicked off the presentations with a captivating “what not to do” overview of retargeting.
-While the presentation was all about her failures in rolling out retargeting at SEOmoz, it was clear that Joanna has built up a high level of expertise in that area.
+While the presentation was all about her failures in rolling out retargeting at SEOmoz, it was clear that Joanna has built up a high level of expertise in the SEO area.